How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • Living with children who have not reached the age of majority;

-• The presence of severe or chronic diseases, especially those associated with family responsibilities.
-For example, in order to earn a living, the husband was forced to go to several jobs, because of which he acquired a chronic disease, which now requires expensive treatment;
+• The presence of severe or chronic illnesses, especially those related to family responsibilities.
+For example, in order to earn money for housing, the husband was forced to work several jobs, which is why he acquired a chronic disease, which now requires expensive treatment;

 • Fulfillment of debt obligations by only one of the spouses.

-Reasons that reduce the share of the spouse may be:
+Reasons that reduce a spouse's share may be:

-• Not receiving income by a husband or wife, avoiding employment if they have the strength and ability to work;
+• Failure of the husband or wife to receive income, evasion of employment if they have the strength and opportunity to work;

-• Careless attitude of one of the parties to the common property, which led to its breakdown, reduction in price or loss;
+• Negligent attitude of one of the parties towards the common property, which led to its damage, depreciation or loss;

-• Concealment of expenses that were not used for the benefit of the family;
+• Concealing expenses that were not used for the benefit of the family;

-• Alcoholism, drug addiction, or immoral behavior that has caused family debt.
+• Alcoholism, drug addiction or immoral behavior that caused family debt.

-In a divorce, not only jointly acquired things are divided, but also debts.
-The total debts are:
+During a divorce, not only jointly acquired property is divided, but also debts.
+Common debts are:

-• Liabilities in which both spouses are borrowers.
-Examples of such loans: a husband and wife are co-borrowers on a loan, or one of them is a borrower, and the second is a guarantor;
+• Obligations in which both spouses are borrowers.
+Examples of such loans: husband and wife are co-borrowers on the loan, or one of them is the borrower, and the second is the guarantor;

-• The debts of one of the spouses, with the condition that the money received on it was spent on family needs.
+• Debts of one of the spouses, with the condition that the money received from it was spent on family needs.

 In the second case, there are often controversial situations.
-You can prove that the loan was taken for family needs by presenting documents for the purchased items, a ticket.
+You can prove that the loan was taken for family needs by presenting documents for purchased items or a voucher.
 It is more difficult to prove that the loan money was not spent on the family.
-Evidence can be a certificate of income, bank statements or otherwise.
+Evidence may be income statements, bank statements, or other information.

-There are situations when a loan is taken after the end of the relationship.
-In this case, the second spouse must prove the actual end of family relations before the debt arises.
+There are situations when a loan is taken after the end of a relationship.
+In this case, the second spouse must prove the actual end of the family relationship before the debt arose.

 In Art.
 38 part 4 of the RF IC states that if the spouses at the time of receiving the loan did not run a common household and did not live together, then only the spouse who took it will pay the debt.

-In a marriage with children, the procedure for dividing property is slightly different from the litigation without them.
+In a marriage with children, the procedure for dividing property differs slightly from the court process without them.
 There is no share of children in the joint property of the spouses, since they do not have the right to the property of their parents.
-The exception is those things that were bought specifically for the child, and which he constantly uses.
+The exception is those things that were bought specifically for the child and which he constantly uses.

 • Furniture items;